Seagate/cortx/doc/scaleout/Configuring_CORTX_Components.rst

 From the above result, it can be seen that each node has 4 s3server instances.
 Hence, each HAProxy will be configured with 4 (s3 instances) x 3 (nodes) = 12 S3 instances in the HAProxy’s  **backend** section of app-main.
 Let us consider this value of number of S3 instances per node as **N**.
 There are two procedures for HAproxy configuration, one without external load balancer and the other with external load balancer.

-Perform the steps mentioned below to configure HAProxy if external load balancer (DNS RR) is not available.
+Perform the steps mentioned below to configure HAProxy, if external load balancer (DNS RR) is not available.

 1. Open **/etc/haproxy/haproxy.cfg** from the active node, and navigate to the **backend app-main** section.